Short-term rental operators had TVs in every property and no way to utilized them. We built the system that changed that.

 Language and age variance

-/System Architecture
+/System Flow

-From System Architecture to Interface Execution
+From One System to Three Surfaces

 How the System Comes Together in Real Properties